Creating and using Site Search Funnel in Google Analytics

 It is common for PPC marketers to use search result pages as landing pages for their ads esp. for ecommerce websites.

-However when the landing page does not satisfy the users’ query, people often leave the website from the landing page without browsing any further.
+However, when the landing page does not satisfy the users’ queries, people often leave the website from the landing page without browsing any further.

 If this is the case for your website then you need to look at the ad copies you are using and the people you are targeting.